jrudolph/perf-map-agent/README.md

  - `unfold`: create extra entries for every codeblock inside a method that was inlined from elsewhere (named &lt;inlined_method&gt; in &lt;root_method&gt;)

-## Options

-**msig**: Use of `-agentpath:<dir>/libperfmap.so=msig` will include the method signature in the symbol.

-**livemap**: Use of `-agentpath:<dir>/libperfmap.so=livemap` will write the map file to /tmp/perf-pid._livemap_ instead.
-This allows you to add your own software to tidy this file and write it to the ".map" file that perf expects.

-These can be combined.
-Eg, "msig,livemap".

 ## Disclaimer

 I'm not a professional C code writer.
 The code is very "experimental", and it is e.g. missing checks for error conditions etc..
 Use it at your own risk.
 You have been warned!